 LISS Heart Rate Zone

 Alternatively, you can do the math yourself.
-Calculate your maximum heart rate and stay between 60 to 70% of that number.
-To do this subtract your age in years from 220 and multiply by 60 and then 70-percent.
-This represents your LISS training zone.
+Calculate your maximum heart rate and stay between 60 to 75% of that number.
+You can do this by subtracting your age in years from 220 to estimate your maximum heart rate.
+Then multiply by 60% to determine to lower end of the zone and by 75% to determine the upper end.
+This represents your LISS heart rate zone.

 The 10% Rule

 To increase the difficulty of your steady state training, follow the 10% rule.
 Increase the length of your workouts by no more than 10% and increase your weekly training volume by no more than 10%.
 That way you will avoid developing overuse injuries from doing too much too soon.

 Because steady state training is relatively low stress, it’s easy to fall into the trap of making it your go-to workout every time.

 Instead, use LISS as a tool to achieve a specific outcome (e.g. to improve endurance, for recovery) rather than just something to do and try to include other types of workouts, if you can.